st-ario/rayme/README.md

 # rayme

-Baby steps towards a ray tracer.
+Very early stages of a ray tracer render for static glTF 2.0 scenes.